Mahe94/mahe94.github.io/_news/announcement_23.md

 related_posts: false
 ---

-ITCS 2025 full paper presentation on <a href='https://youtu.be/Kpc0q8SE3OA'>YouTube</a>.
+Full paper presentation from ITCS 2025 on <a href='https://youtu.be/Kpc0q8SE3OA'>YouTube</a>.